Intellectually Curious High School Students from Diverse Jewish Backgrounds to Study Together

 and Join a Dynamic Community of North American and Israeli Leaders

-New York, NY- September 2022.
-The Bronfman Fellowship is pleased to announce that applications are now being accepted for the 37th cohort of this transformative program.
-The Fellowship selects twenty-six outstanding North American teenagers for a free, intellectually challenging year of programming, beginning with an immersive seminar that includes travel to Israel between the Fellows’ junior and senior years of high school, followed by monthly virtual experiences and two seminars in the U.S. The program educates and inspires exceptional young Jews from diverse backgrounds to have a significant impact on the world as community builders, deep thinkers, moral voices, and cultural creators.
+New York, NY- August 2023.
+The Bronfman Fellowship is pleased to announce that applications are now being accepted for the 38th cohort of this transformative program.
+The Fellowship selects twenty-six outstanding North American teenagers for a free, intellectually challenging year of programming, beginning with an immersive seminar that includes travel to Israel and the U.S. between the Fellows’ junior and senior years of high school, followed by monthly virtual experiences and two additional seminars in the U.S. The program educates and inspires exceptional young Jews from diverse backgrounds to have a significant impact on the world as community builders, deep thinkers, moral voices, and cultural creators.
 The nonprofit Fellowship was founded by Edgar M. Bronfman, z”l, formerly CEO of the Seagram Company Ltd. and a visionary Jewish philanthropist.

 In addition to learning with stellar educators, Fellows also have the unique opportunity to engage with leading intellectuals, artists, and religious and cultural leaders.
 Past speakers have included journalist Matti Friedman; author Nicole Krauss; musician and Yiddish scholar Anthony Russell; and Torah scholar Dr. Avivah Zornberg.